Sovereign Cloud Germany: Digital Sovereignty for the Public Sector

 • In what order?
 With what budget?

-• The action plan is created and when is it due?
+• Who owns each measure, and when is it due?

 Step 3: Implementation